 Enrolling in an HDHP Mid-Year?
 Here’s How to Bring Your HSA into Play

 Maybe you’ve become self-employed well into the year and bought your own HDHP in the individual insurance market.
 Or perhaps your employer doesn’t offer an HDHP, but you switch jobs and your new employer does.
 Whatever the case may be, it’s not all that unlikely that you may one day find yourself enrolling in an HDHP mid-year… which could leave you wondering:

-How much can I contribute my HSA?In this situation, the IRS gives you two choices.
+In this situation, the IRS gives you two choices.